shadowwalker/next-pwa/README.md

   - accepts an array of cache entry objects, [please follow the structure here](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.RuntimeCachingEntry)
   - Note: the order of the array matters.
 The first rule that matches is effective.
 Therefore, please **ALWAYS** put rules with larger scope behind the rules with a smaller and specific scope.
 - publicExcludes - an array of glob pattern strings to exclude files in the `public` folder from being precached.
-  - default: `[]` - this means that the default behavior will precache all the files inside your `public` folder
+  - default: `['!noprecache/**/*']` - this means that the default behavior will precache all the files inside your `public` folder but files inside `/public/noprecache` folder.
+You can simply put files inside that folder to not precache them without config this.
   - example: `['!img/super-large-image.jpg', '!fonts/not-used-fonts.otf']`
 - buildExcludes - an array of extra pattern or function to exclude files from being precached in `.next/static` (or your custom build) folder
   - default: `[]`